Aircraft repair ship

 Aircraft repair ship is a naval auxiliary ship designed to provide maintenance support to aircraft.
 Aircraft repair ships provide similar services to seaplane tenders, that also cared for the crew.
 Aircraft repair ships had their own stores of spare parts, like a depot ship.
 Aircraft repair ships had repair personnel and equipment to repair failures or battle damage on aircraft.
-Aircraft repair ship also did regular aircraft maintenance.
+Aircraft repair ships also did regular aircraft maintenance.

 United States Navy

+After World War I two United States Navy ships were used as Lighter-than-Air Aircraft Tenders for naval kite balloon and rigid airship support.